xueyiju/chocopy-wasm-compiler-B/designs/lists-design.md

 *Update 5/17/22: The error message now says `Index ${index} out of bounds`.
 We also fixed the negative index test to pass, but we are considering adding functional negative indexing in the future.*

 *Update 5/18/22: Move check-index from being implemented in ir to purely in lower.ts*

+*Update 5/23/22: Update all indexing to be unified with Strings group's implementation, as well as the out of bounds error function.*

 # Week 7 Update (5/13/22)